espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 * **STATION+SOFTAP Mode**
     - This is combination of both the modes.
 In this mode, host behaves as station and connects to external AP.
 At the same time, host with help of ESP device, can create the Wi-Fi network.

-Host firmware provides wifi connectivity using control path and data path.
+Host firmware provides Wi-Fi connectivity using control path and data path.
 Control path commands uses `protocomm` layer of ESP-IDF to serialize structured control data and communicates using SPI transport interface between Host(MCU based Host) and ESP peripheral (ESP32/ESP32-S2/ESP32-C3).
 User can use control commands to build application.

 ### 2.1 Start Project with STM32